Treatment you need. Support you deserve.

 Public Health Risks We may give out your health information without your permission if there is a danger to the public’s health.
 Some general examples of these dangers: to avoid disease, injury or disability; to report births and deaths; to report child abuse and neglect; to report reactions to drugs and other health products; to report a recall of health products or medications; to tell a person they have been exposed to a disease or may get a disease or spread the disease; to tell a government authority if we believe a patient has been abused, neglected, or the victim of violence; to let employers know about a workplace illness or workplace safety; and/or to report trauma injury to the state.
 We may also, with consent, give immunization information to a school.

-Health Oversight Activities We may give out your health information without your permission to a special group who checks up on hospitals to make sure they are following the rules.
+Health Oversight Activities We may give out your health information without your permission to a special group that checks up on hospitals to make sure they are following the rules.
 These special groups investigate, inspect, and license hospitals.
 This is necessary for our government to know about our hospitals and that they are following the rules and the laws.

 Lawsuits and Disputes We may give out your health information if you are involved in a lawsuit or dispute.
 If a court orders that we give out your health information even if you are not involved in a lawsuit or dispute, we may also give out your health information.
 Other reasons that may cause us to release your health information would be if there is an order to appear in court, a discovery request, or other legal reason by someone else involved in a dispute.
 There must be an effort made to tell you about this request or an order to make sure that the information they want is protected.